Symi sailing holidays

 The lush “coveted cove” in the SW corner, away from the beach, and where you can take a line to the rocks.

-Since the roof was painted white in 2020 the Church of St Pantaleon - Άγιος Παντελεήμων (patron of Physicians, Midwives, & Apothecaries) is marginally conspicuous when sailing into Nanóu bay.
+Since the roof was painted white in 2020 the Church of St Pantaleon - Άγιος Παντελεήμων – devoted to the patron of Physicians, Midwives, & Apothecaries – is marginally conspicuous when sailing into Nanóu bay.

-Handy to know is that Saint Pantaleon can also be invoked against headaches, tuberculosis, COVID-19 ? , locusts, witchcraft, accidents, loneliness and crying children; his name means the "all-compassionate".
+Handy to know is that Saint Pantaleon can also be invoked against headaches, tuberculosis, a new strain of bird flu ? , locusts, witchcraft, accidents, loneliness and crying children; his name means the "all-compassionate".

 Marathounta